View

 Chi-Tsai Yang and Bin-Shiang Liang; Flowring Technology, Taiwan; Shung-Bin Yan and Feng-Jian Wang: Computer Science and Information Engineering National Chiaotung University, Taiwan

-SECTION 2—WORKFLOW STANDARD
+SECTION 2—WORKFLOW STANDARDS

 ASAP/Wf-XML 2.0 Cookbook